-Within each group we have found that, above age 70, the proportion of all deaths that are due to accidents within each gender-education group with small variation by gender, education level and over time.
+Within each sex-education group we have found that, above age 70, the proportion of all deaths that are due to accidents levels off and is almost constant, with some variation between the four groups and over time.
 This leveling off is consistent with the incidence of potentially life-threatening falls and other accidents being approximately proportional to an individual's underlying physical frailty.
 The increase in proportion from 2000 to 2015 is consistent with the observation that, although life expectancies are increasing, they are also spending more years in a physically frail state or poor health.

-14 Neurological Diseases
+14 Neurological diseases and dementias

-In Figure 31 we have plotted observed death rates for the three main groups of neurological diseases that affect older age groups: vascular and other dementias (cause 27); Parkinson's disease (29); and Alzheimer's and related degenerative diseases (30).
+In Figure 30 we have plotted observed death rates for the three main groups of neurological diseases and dementias that affect older age groups: vascular and other dementias (cause 27); Parkinson's disease (29); and Alzheimer's and related degenerative diseases (30).
 For comparison, we have added ischaemic heart disease (IHD; 33) and cerebrovascular diseases (36).
 IHD has been chosen as being typical of the large number of older-age causes of death that are approximately Gompertz with a growth rate of about 0.1 (that is, a gradient of about 0.1 on a logarithmic scale).
 The three neurological diseases stand out very clearly as having a very much steeper gradient than all other causes of death (about 0.2), and this feature is consistent across all four gender-education groups.
 Parkinson's flattens slightly at the higher ages, but is still steeper than most other causes of death.
 Cerebrovascular disease as included here as mini-strokes feature prominently in the symptoms of vascular dementia.
-However, as can be seen, cerebrovascular diseases are more-closely aligned with the Gompertz(0.1) than the Gompertz(0.2).
+However, as can be seen, cerebrovascular diseases are more-closely aligned with the Gompertz(0.1) than the Gompertz(0.2) lines.